ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

 <b>Reference:</b> [Docker Hub Multistage documentation](https://docs.docker.com/build/building/multi-stage/) and [DEV article](https://dev.to/pavanbelagatti/what-are-multi-stage-docker-builds-1mi9)

 I have created a new docker file called `Dockerfile_multi_stage` for backend taking as a base the initial `Dockerfile` for this project.
-This new file is split in 3 stages, the fristone is called `BASE` where the initial image `python:3.10-slim-buster` is taken as inital source, the work directory is set at `/backend-flask` and all requirements are installed.
+This new file is split in 3 stages, the first one is called `BASE` where the initial image `python:3.10-slim-buster` is taken as initial source, the work directory is set at `/backend-flask` and all requirements are installed.

-The second stage is called `PRODUCTION` and it takes as source image the `BASE` stage and add all required python scripts, system enviroments, the port  is exposed and the flask application is runned via CMD.
+The second stage is called `PRODUCTION` and it takes as source image the `BASE` stage and add all required python scripts, system env variables, the port  is exposed and the flask application is runned via CMD.

-The thrid stage, it is called `DEVELOPMENT` and is almost the same as `PRODUCTION` with the diference that there is a external bash script called `run_flask_server.sh` which is added and executed to run flask apllication and adds the posibility to run more commands from there.
+The third stage, it is called `DEVELOPMENT` and is almost the same as `PRODUCTION` with the difference that there is a external bash script called `run_flask_server.sh` which is added and executed to run flask application and adds the possibility to run more commands from there.

-The file `Dockerfile_multi_stage` can be found in this :point_right: [LINK](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/backend-flask/Dockerfile_multi_stage) and please find below below the code:
+The file `Dockerfile_multi_stage` can be found in this :point_right: [LINK](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/backend-flask/Dockerfile_multi_stage) and please find below the code:

 ```dockerfile
 FROM python:3.10-slim-buster AS BASE